Dublin City Tour

 Russborough is often referred to as the most beautiful house in Ireland.
-It was built between 1740 and 1750 in the palladian style by Richard Castle (Cassells) and displays fine stucco ceilings by the Lafranchini brothers, marvellous plasterwork and a wonderful mahogany staircase.
+It was built between 1740 and 1750 in the Palladian style by Richard Castle (Cassells) and displays fine stucco ceilings by the Lafranchini brothers, marvelous plasterwork and a wonderful mahogany staircase.
 It has magnificent views of the Blessington Lakes and the Wicklow mountains beyond.

-The Old Jameson Distillery, tucked away in a quaint cobbled alley that opens into a small courtyard, has managed to maintain the charm of its heyday in the early 1800s.
+The Old Jameson Distillery tucked away in a quaintly cobbled alley that opens into a small courtyard, has managed to maintain the charm of its heyday in the early 1800s.

 Ulster Folk & Transport Museum

 One of Ireland’s foremost visitor attractions-the Ulster Folk and Transport Museum illustrate the way of life and traditions of the people of the north of Ireland.

 A spectacular group of Medieval buildings set on an outcrop of limestone in the Golden Vale including the 12th century round tower, High Cross and Romanesque Chapel, 13th-century Gothic cathedral, 15th century Castle and the restored Hall of the Vicars Choral.

 Built in the 1190s, Kilkenny Castle was occupied right up 1935.
 The powerful Butler family lived in it from late 14th century, but because of the exorbitant upkeep, their descendants eventually donated Kilkenny Castle to the nation in 1967.